manymoments/manymoments.github.io/_posts/2020-02-26-selfish-mining.md

 Proof of Work (PoW) Blockchains implement a form of State Machine Replication (SMR).
 Unlike classical SMR protocols, they are **open**, i.e., anyone can join the system, and the system incentivizes participants, called **miners**, to follow the protocol.
 Therefore, unlike classical SMR protocols, reasoning about blockchain security relies not only on bounding the number of malicious participants.
 One should crucially ask whether miners are indeed *incentivized* to follow the prescribed protocol.
 This is the topic of this post.

 To make things concrete, we’ll consider Nakamoto’s Bitcoin protocol.
 [Ling](https://decentralizedthoughts.github.io/about-ling/) already provided [background](https://decentralizedthoughts.github.io/2019-11-29-Analysis-Nakamoto/) and an analysis of security against malicious adversaries.
-For our analysis we’ll describe the system as a *game* played among miners.
+For our analysis, we’ll describe the system as a *game* played among miners.

 ## The Game